jpikl/cfxnes/lib/README.md

 Use `npm run test:lib:debug` to run tests for built library (debug version).

-Running these commands for the first time will generate `karma.browser.js` configuration file that can be used to customize which browsers are used to run tests.
+Running one of these commands for the first time will generate `karma.browser.js` configuration file that can be used to customize which browsers are used to run tests.